preyan/simple-crud-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.

+## Setup

+Run `npm install -g json-server` to install json-server globally.
+Run `npm install` to install all dependencies.

 ## Development server

+Run `json-server --watch db.json`.
+This will start the json-server on port 3000.
+The json-server is used to mock the backend.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Run `ng serve --open` to start the application on port 4200 (`http://localhost:4200/`).
+The application will automatically open in your default browser.
+It will also automatically reload if you change any of the source files.

 ## Code scaffolding